 The most recent outbreak of E. coli is from Romaine Lettuce is now over as of February, 2019 - so says the CDC.
-The two outbreaks in 2018 have sickened more than 200, many Hemolytic uremic syndrome (HUS) cases.
-In recent months, Romaine lettuce ha also been linked to the spread of E. coli, and the CDC/FDA are warning people to dispose of all Romaine Lettuce on the eve of Thanksgiving.
+The two outbreaks in 2018 sickened more than 200, many Hemolytic uremic syndrome (HUS) cases.
+In recent months, Romaine lettuce has also been linked to the spread of E. coli, and the CDC/FDA are warning people to dispose of all Romaine Lettuce on the eve of Thanksgiving.
 A number of Romaine lettuce E coli lawsuits have been filed by Hemolytic uremic syndrome lawyers so far.

 E. coli is serious, often accompanied by bloody stools, and should be evaluated by a medical professional.
 Always attempt to have stool culture done as this will establish the presence of E. coli and serve as the basis for an investigation into the source of your E coli illness.
 An experienced HUS lawsuit may seek millions in damages in a single HUS cases.
 Individual cases need to be evaluates.
 Talk to a HUS lawyer if you ate Romaine lettuce, a Romaine Lettuce E. coli lawsuit may be filed.

 E. coli, or STEC (for Shiga Toxin-Producing E. Coli), is commonly spread by animal feces - that included human feces.
 But with animals, it often comes form children petting animals at petting zoos, getting feces on them at a zoo or park, or by playing with little chicks, turtles, frogs, or other pets.
 Good hand-washing should always be included in these actions.
 The San Diego Petting Zoo's 2019 outbreak has already turned fatal, with other kids suffering HUS.
 For information on a San Diego HUS lawsuit.

 Like most bacteria, E. coli comes in many strains, such as O157:H7 or O111, two of the more common strains that are Shiga Toxin-Producing and commonly associated with food consumption - most HUS E. coli lawsuits are for O157:H7.
 But knowing the strain is only the first part of the investigation, as further analysis looks even more specifically a the DNA of the bacteria through PFGE analysis.
 Results are then compared to PulseNet, the international registry of communicable diseases.